2009 Mediterranean wildfires: Causes

 In the Mediterranean region, the current fire frequency due to human activity is considered much larger than the natural rate.
 95% of forest fires in Spain are human-induced.
 The 2009 Mediterranean wildfires occurred during a particularly hot and dry summer period, increasing the risk of wildfires burning out of control once ignited.
 Temperatures peaked at 44 °C in mainland Spain and reached 37 °C in Gran Canaria.
 These conditions, combined with insufficient fire-fighting resources and an inadequate official response in some of the affected countries, exacerbated the extent of the damage.

 Uncontrolled legal and illegal scrub burning by farmers is a major cause of forest fires in the Mediterranean region.
 Arson, while still a significant factor, has diminished in Spain and Greece in recent years.
 Decreasing property values generally and the introduction of legislation in Spain to tackle the issue has diminished the financial incentive to illegally clear forested land for development by burning.
-Isolated cases of areas in Spain affected by fires caused by lightning strikes include Aragon (Spain), as reported by El Pais and Mojácar, as suggested by the Spanish Forest Fire Organisation (INFOCA).
+Isolated cases of areas in Spain affected by fires caused by lightning strikes include Aragon (Spain), as reported by El País and Mojácar, as suggested by the Spanish Forest Fire Organisation (INFOCA).
 The wildfires outside of Marseille, France, were reported as being caused by military training using tracer bullets.
 The local government of Corsica believed the fires were caused by arson.